lavitorm/psychic-game/README.md

 # psychic-game
-App to run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.
+App to run in the browser, and feature dynamically updated HTML powered by JavaScript code.